 Why is this such a critical problem with the CPS test?
 Let’s take a recent Subaru Outback as an example.
 In the owner manual, Subaru states that the cargo tie down points are rated at 110 lb and should only be used for securing light cargos.

 Even considering typical safety margins, those moorings will be grossly overmatched by the collision forces of a crated dog.
-End result — a crate on the lose.
+End result — a crate on the loose.
 But in the CPS test, the anchor and d-ring are so secure that all a manufacture need do to “pass” the test is use a strap rated for large loads (high forces).
 There is no need to be concerned that the d-ring and anchor will break free.

 In fact, CPS was well aware of this, going so far as to place a warning about car tie downs elsewhere on their website.
 CPS chose to completely ignore this risk in the design of their crash test.
 In their final analysis, CPS awarded a “top performer” to a crate whose only claim was remaining anchored to the test sled by the use of extra strength 2,500 lb straps.
 Had the straps been attached to actual car tie downs, the crate would not have remained attached.